newrelic-experimental/kubernetes-demo-apps/README.md

 # Kubernetes Demo Apps ![Build and publish](https://github.com/newrelic-experimental/kubernetes-demo-apps/workflows/Build%20and%20publish/badge.svg)

 The repo contains a set of applications for Kubernetes that simulate a working production environment.
-They applications include: our APM agents + distributed tracing set-up, kubernetes health checks, resource limits, and much more.
+The applications include: our APM agents + distributed tracing set-up, kubernetes health checks, resource limits, and much more.
 This set of applications can be used in the K8S NRU Instruqt tracks and for lightning talks and demo’s.

 ## Getting Started